 Registration Fees and Current Rules

-Click here for the current OHRV Laws Digest (May 2012 - June 2013).
-This brochure includes snowmobile, ATV and trail bike registration fees, rules, as well as other information including guidelines for reporting accidents or stolen snowmobiles.
+Registration fees and current rules are outlined in the current OHRV/Snowmobile Digest of Regulations - to download, click here and on the publication cover.
+There you'll find snowmobile, ATV and trail bike registration fees, rules, as well as other information, such as guidelines for reporting accidents or stolen snowmobiles.
 Please note that this publication is only a summary of New Hampshire Off Highway Recreational Vehicle laws and current fees; it is not the complete law or rules.
 The official rules may be examined at: Administrative Procedures Division; Office of Legislative Services; State House, Concord, New Hampshire.

 Tracked OHRV Registration Requirements